The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: The Buzzard--Diamond--Jarvis Conjecture

 \subsection{Modular forms}

 We continue to use the notation and assumptions introduced in the last subsection.

 \begin{para} Let $D$ be quaternion algebra with centre $F$.
 We assume that either $D$ is ramified at all infinite places (the definite case) or that $D$ is split at precisely one infinite place (the indefinite case), and that the set of finite primes at which $D$ is ramified is precisely the set $\Sigma$ introduced above.
+If $F=\Q$, assume further that $D\ne M_2(\Q)$.
+(We make this assumption only in order to give a uniform definition of our spaces of modular forms; with the usual modifications to handle the non-compactness of modular curves, the case $D=M_2(\Q)$ could also be treated by our methods.
+Since our main results are all well-known in this case, we do not comment further on this assumption below.)

 Fix a maximal order $\cO_D$ of $D$, and an isomorphism $(\cO_D)_v\isoto M_2(\cO_{F_v})$ at each finite place $v\notin\Sigma$.
 For each finite place $v$ of $F$ we let $\pi_v\in F_v$ denote a uniformiser.